The Science of eCommerce Project Management - the 10 ingredients needed to be a great eCommerce Project Manager

 To mitigate this fear is to build a high standard of transparency throughout the eCommerce project.
 And this transparency must be designed for multiple levels of the business...

-And each of these three audiences require a unique narrative in order for them to benefit.
+And each of these three audiences require a unique narrative for them to benefit.

 #10.
 Predict Future Project "Traps":